Whatsapp Icon

 Supplements Popularly Used During Mouth Cancer Treatment

 • Antioxidants: Vitamins A, C, and E are popular for their antioxidant properties, which may help protect body cells from damage.
-However, it's important to note that high doses of antioxidants might interfere with cancer treatments, so its necessary to discuss with a healthcare provider.
+However, it's important to note that high doses of antioxidants might interfere with cancer treatments, so it's necessary to discuss this with a healthcare provider.

 • Omega-3 Fatty Acids: Found in fish oil and flaxseed oil, omega-3s can potentially help reduce inflammation and improve immune function, which can be beneficial during cancer treatment.